toolmantim/toadhopper/README.md

 ## Deploy tracking

-You can use Toadhopper to notify Hoptoad of deployments:
+You can use Toadhopper to notify Airbrake of deployments:

     Toadhopper('YOURAPIKEY').deploy!

 The method accepts options to set the environment, SCM revision, etc.

 There is Capistrano support for deploy tracking.
-Simply require `toadhopper/capistrano` in your deploy config and set the variable `hoptoad_api_key`:
+Simply require `toadhopper/capistrano` in your deploy config and set the variable `airbrake_api_key`:

     require 'toadhopper/capistrano'

-    set :hoptoad_api_key, 'YOURAPIKEY'
+    set :airbrake_api_key, 'YOURAPIKEY'

 ## Development